This is a wonderful addition to my flower garden. Looks great where I planted it.

-Bracken Fern - The botanical Latin name is Pteridium Aquilinum.
+Bracken Fern's botanical Latin name is Pteridium Aquilinum

 It is more commonly referred to as Bracken Fern or Fiddlehead Fern.
-This variety is a particular species of fern that is identified by its large divided leaves and lush green color though towards the base of the plant it does have some reddish and yellow hues that appear.
-This plant can grow upwards to a height of four feet when matured, and it increases very rapidly if its living conditions are just right.
+This variety is a particular species of fern that is identified by its large divided leaves and lush green color, though, towards the base of the plant, it does have some reddish and yellow hues that appear.
+This plant can grow upwards of four feet when matured, and it increases very rapidly if its living conditions are just right.

-The Bracken fern has been used as a food source for ages and by many civilizations.
+Bracken Fern has been used as a food source for ages and by many civilizations.

 By harvesting the young fronds, also known as fiddleheads, one can consume these in the same manner as any natural vegetable could be eaten.
-Some ways these are prepared are raw and uncooked, dehydrated or pickled.
+Some ways these are prepared are raw and uncooked, dehydrated, or pickled.
 Some countries incorporate these delicious green fiddleheads in some of their main dishes.
-Some other very exciting ways to consume Bracken Fern is by using the plant parts to brew beer or even bake bread.
+Some other exciting ways to consume Bracken Fern are using the plant parts to brew beer or even bake bread.

 Botanical Latin Name: Pteridium aquilinum